 Risk factors for the development of thyroid nodules include gender, age, iodine intake, and radiation exposure.
 Women are approximately four times more likely than men to have both palpable and incidentally discovered thyroid nodules.1,9 Older age and low iodine intake also confer an increased risk of thyroid nodule development.
 Exposure to ionizing radiation of 2 to 5 Gy, especially as a child, is associated with 2% annual risk of the development of thyroid nodules, with a peak incidence approximately 20 years after the exposure.9

-The risk of malignancy in asymptomatic nodules is approximately 5%.5 The risk of malignancy does not vary significantly between those with a solitary nodule and those with multinodular goiter.1,4 Clinical findings, however, that should increase the clinician’s concern for malignancy include the ...
+The risk of malignancy in asymptomatic nodules is approximately 5%.5 The risk of malignancy does not vary significantly between those with a solitary nodule and those with multinodular goiter.1,4 Clinical findings, however, that should increase the clinician’s concern ...